oddbird/oddleventy/content/work/adobe.md

 {{ embed.figure(
   data=after,
+  caption='After applying adjustments to only the fonts that needed it, the result shows visually similar type size.'
-  caption='After the custom property size adjustment' ) }}
+) }}

 ### SVG Animation